 Conclusion – so Yi Leather “shiok” or not?

 Without a shadow of a doubt, hell yes.
 I honestly think that Yi Leather provides some of the best value handcrafted straps out there.
 As aforementioned, despite the artisanal nature of their straps, the price tags are very affordable – regular straps can be had for just S$88 (after promo code below), while more exotic options top out at only S$162 (after promo code below).
 This makes their straps cheaper than some of Hirsch’s off the rack offerings!
 Comparing apples to apples, Yi Leather offerings are almost half the price of other strapmakers such as Jason & Sherron – a crocodile strap would run you at least S$300 over at J&S!
 Sure, J&S is more established, but Yi Leather is not too shabby as well, having been in the leather crafting business for over 5 years.
 To me, Yi Leather straps are the perfect combination of value, leather quality, and craftsmanship.

 For those interested, the promo code “WAHSOSHIOK” will grant you 10% off all products from Yi Leather!
 After the discount, their straps can be had for a steal.
 This blue sharkskin strap genuinely wowed me from the moment I laid eyes on it, and more than 4 months later, my heart still flutters every time I strap it on.
-Hopefully, it will come back in stock soon!
+It’s now back in stock, and can be had here.

 View Yi Leather’s full range of offerings here.

 P.S Do check out the new “Discounts!” page for exclusive discounts for Wahsoshiok readers!
 More brands will be added very soon – stay tuned!